 The Best Picture race has some wiggle room, but there is near-unanimous consensus around Best Director.
 Chloe Zhao has led among the contenders since October and is an overwhelming favorite to win the Best Director Oscar at the April ceremony.
 If Zhao wins, it will be a historic moment for the Oscars.
-She would become only the second woman to ever receive a Best Director Oscar after Kathryn Bigelow and the first Asian-American woman to win the honor.
+She would become only the second woman to ever receive a Best Director Oscar after Kathryn Bigelow and the first woman of color to win the honor.
 Since its debut on Hulu, Zhao has added a number of plaudits to her awards season haul: she won Best Director at the Golden Globes, and was nominated at both the Directors Guild Awards and BAFTA Awards in the top filmmaker category.

 Best Adapted Screenplay

 Another category, another clean sweep from the experts.
 All 28 experts expected Zhao to receive a nomination for adapting the book on which “Nomadland” was based for her script, with a majority anticipating a victory.
 If Zhao is able to win Best Picture (she’s a producer on “Nomadland”), Best Director, and Best Adapted Screenplay, she’ll join a select group of filmmakers to receive that trio of Oscars, including Bong Joon-Ho, Alejandro Gonzalez Inarritu, Ethan and Joel Coen, James L. Brooks, Francis Ford Coppola, and Billy Wilder.